The United States flag under a persons photo indicates they were a veteran.

 Shirley passed away in her home on January 25, 2026, at the age of 79.

-She is survived by her son Roger Jr. (Brenda) Rivera; grandchildren, Austin Rivera, Chase (Isabel) Rivera, Savannah (Andrew) Shefter; great grandchildren Clint Rivera and Hugh Shefter; sisters, Audrey Perkins, Marge (Kenny) Solberg, Lorraine Gubrud; brother, Leslie (Sharon) Olson; and several nieces and nephews.
+She is survived by her son, Roger Jr. (Brenda) Rivera; grandchildren, Austin Rivera, Chase (Isabel) Rivera, and Savannah (Andrew) Schefter; great-grandchildren, Clint Rivera and Hugh Schefter; sisters, Audrey Perkins, Marge (Kenny) Solberg, and Lorraine Gubrud; brother, Leslie (Sharon) Olson; brothers/sisters-in-law, Daniel (Dawn) Rivera, Gwen Dougherty, and David (Janice) Rivera; several nieces and nephews; and numerous family and friends.

-She is preceded in death by her husband, Roger Rivera Sr. (2016); parents August and Lottie Olson; and her sisters, Grace Nelson and Arlene Adeen.
+She is preceded in death by her husband, Roger Rivera Sr. (2016); her parents, August and Lottie Olson; her sisters, Grace Nelson and Arlene Edeen; several brothers-in-law; and one sister-in-law.

 Like her husband, Shirley chose to donate her body to science, as education was always important to the couple.